co60ca/EmotionNet/README.md

 Important Notice
 ==
 This project was built upon for a second version and this version is no longer maintained.
-The new version has yet to be released and generalizes better than this version.
+The new version has been released and generalizes better than this version.
 I've been made aware that this version requires a little bit of undocumented work to get working.

 The new [EmotionNet2](github.com/co60ca/EmotionNet2).